Physical Data Modeling

 address in the

-design, you’ll have to declare it again.
-This is just one of the many
+you’ll have to declare it again.
+This is just one of the many trade-offs

 Now, let’s examine reservation tables in the design.
 Remember that the logical model contained three denormalized tables to support queries for reservations by confirmation number, guest, and hotel and date.
 For the first iteration of your physical data model design, assume you’re going to manage this denormalization manually.
 Note that this design could be revised to use Cassandra’s (experimental) materialized view feature.